The c-projective symmetry algebras of K\"ahler surfaces: Introduction

-The problem of describing these individual metrics, up to isometries, is not solved in the current paper, but is going to be addressed in a separate paper by the authors \cite{MSV2022}.
-For our purposes it is sufficient to state the following: The three types are disjoint, so a metric satisfying the hypothesis of Fact~\ref{fct:metrics} is either of Liouville, complex or degenerate type. \item Metrics obtained using Formula \eqref{eqn:metric.construction} have the same c-projective algebra as the metric~$g$ itself.
-In particular, for metrics of constant holomorphic sectional curvature, the algebra of c-projective vector fields is well understood and always isomorphic to that of the Fubini-Study metric.
-For the metrics of non-constant HSC which admit a non-affine c-projective vector field, we determine the full c-projective algebras in this paper. \item Fact~\ref{fct:metrics} provides a characterisation modulo c-projective equivalence.
-As a consequence, there are metrics in the list of Fact~\ref{fct:metrics} that admit only c-projective vector fields that are affine.
-However, generically, the metrics c-projectively equivalent to the ones listed in Fact~\ref{fct:metrics} admit essential c-projective vector fields.
+The problem of describing these individual metrics, up to isometries, is not solved in the current paper, but is going to be addressed in a separate paper.
+For our purposes here it is sufficient to state the following: The three types in Fact~\ref{fct:metrics} are disjoint, i.e., a metric satisfying the hypothesis of Fact~\ref{fct:metrics} is either of Liouville, of complex or of degenerate type. \item Metrics obtained using Formula \eqref{eqn:metric.construction} have the same c-projective algebra as the metric~$g$ itself.
+In particular, for metrics of constant holomorphic sectional curvature, the algebra of c-projective vector fields is well understood and always isomorphic to that of the Fubini-Study metric (see Example~\ref{ex:fubini-study} below).
+For the metrics of non-constant HSC which admit a non-affine c-projective vector field, we determine the full c-projective algebras in this paper. \item Fact~\ref{fct:metrics} provides a characterisation modulo c-projective equivalence and indeed there are metrics in the list of Fact~\ref{fct:metrics} that admit only c-projective vector fields that are affine (e.g., in the case L1).
+However, generically, the metrics that are c-projectively equivalent to one listed in Fact~\ref{fct:metrics} admit essential c-projective vector fields.
 Note that c-projective algebras are invariant under c-projective transformations. \end{itemize} Before turning to our main results, let us consider the case of constant HSC more closely.
-Such metrics are c-projectively equivalent to the Fubini-Study metric \cite{FKMR2010,kruglikov_2016}.
-Their c-projective algebras are therefore isomorphic to that of the Fubini-Study metric. \begin{example}[Fubini-Study metric on $\CC\mathbb{P}^2$] Let $z_1=x+iy$ and $z_2=s+it$ be complex coordinates on $\CC\mathbb{P}^2$.
+Such metrics are c-projectively equivalent to the Fubini-Study metric \cite{FKMR2010,kruglikov_2016}, and therefore their c-projective algebras are isomorphic. \begin{example}[Fubini-Study metric on $\CC\mathbb{P}^2$] Let $z_1=x+iy$ and $z_2=s+it$ be complex coordinates on $\CC\mathbb{P}^2$.
 The Fubini-Study metric on $\CC\mathbb{P}^2$ is locally described by

 The complex structure $J$ in these coordinates takes the standard form

 The c-projective algebra of~\eqref{eqn:Fubini.metric.local} is isomorphic to~$\mathfrak{sl}(3,\CC)$ \cite{MS1983,FKMR2010}.
 An explicit realisation of this algebra in terms of 16 generating vector fields can be found in Appendix~\ref{app:fubini-study}. \end{example}